13RTK/Backend-Learn-Note/Java/Java基础(Part 01).md

 **Attention**

-- The type in <> is generics, it limit the ArrayList object's data type.
+- The type in <> is generics, it limits the ArrayList object's data type.
 - The <> or generics only can be the quote type, can use basic type(int, double etc.)